 Venue: Room 501, IBK Communication Center (Bldg.
 64), Seoul National University

-How do communities forged through structural harm respond to collective wounds and become political subjects?
-How can the queer politics of the wounded move beyond the logic of pain and resentment?
-To address these questions, I introduce the concept of reparation work and explore it through the case of queer student movements in South Korea.
+How do communities shaped by structural harm respond to collective wounds and emerge as political subjects?
+How can a queer politics of the wounded move beyond the logic of pain and ressentiment?
+In addressing these questions, I introduce the concept of reparation work and explore its application through the case of LGBTQ+ student activism in South Korea.

-I propose reparation work as an analytical framework that expands the horizon of queer youth politics and broader struggles for social justice, both within and beyond Asia.
+Through reparation work, queer youth activists confront wounded pasts, contest injurious structures, and imagine livable queer futures.
+Ultimately, I propose reparation work as an analytical framework for expanding the horizon of queer youth politics and struggles for social justice across and beyond Asia.

 Contact: